clement2019/aws-eks-terraform/README.md

 the above command should delete the EKS cluster in AWS, it might take a few mins to clean up the cluster.

-Errors during Cluster creation
-If you are having issues when creating a cluster, try to delete the cluster by executing the below command and re-create it.

-you can also delete the cluster under AWS console --> Elastic Kubernetes Service --> Clusters Click on Delete cluster